uditalias/swamp/README.md

 ###Log rotation configurations

-When configuring your swamp and swamp services logs, you can pass an object to specify log rotations files size.
+When configuring your swamp and swamp services logs, you can pass an object to specify log rotations files size and max files for rotation.

-The default file size for log rotation is `1MB`.
-To change this size, change the `logs` object in you configurations like so:
+The default file size for log rotation is `1MB`, and the default for max files is `100`.

+To change the size or max files, change the `logs` object in you configurations like so:

 ```json